stupidpupil/voicepack_template/VoicePackWithRobojumperScript/Instructions/5_Uploading_your_mod.md

 see that it should be compatible with WOTC.)

-Please don't use the *Soldier Customisation* tag (etc.) - this is mostly used by people adding visual customisation (e.g. armour, clothes, hair) and it makes it easier for people browsing the workshop if we don't stick voice packs in there too.
+Please don't use the *Soldier Customisation* tag (etc.) - this is mostly used by people adding visual customisation ('cosmetics' - e.g. armour, clothes, hair) and it makes it easier for people browsing the workshop if we don't stick voice packs in there too.